Best Client Portals in 2026: 15 Tools Ranked and Compared

 DevRel at WeWeb

-A client portal is a secure web application where customers or partners can log in to view project updates, share files, approve work, pay invoices, and get support.
+A client portal is a web application where customers or partners can log in to view project updates, share files, approve work, pay invoices, and get support.
 Unlike a static site, client portals connect to your data sources, apply permissions per user or company, and often include automation that reduces back and forth.

-Modern client portals do three jobs well
+Modern client portals do three jobs well:

 • Provide a shared source of truth for deliverables and status